fbegue/showcase-poc/README-Showcase-POC.md

 ## commit steps (lambda)

+Automatically bumps minor version 1.x.0

 `npm run commit 'example message'`
 `git push`

 ## deploy steps (lambda)

+Note: "Request must be smaller than 70167211 bytes for the UpdateFunctionCode operation" error will occur even when the produced `.serverless/app.zip` is smaller than 66.89MB because the AWS zip file size limit using this deploy method is 50MB

 //deploy a (the) function
 `npm run deploy`

 //invoke a function
 `serverless invoke local --function app --path testing/test.json`

 //restart lambda instance w/out redeploying (there is no actual method for this)
 - go to lambda > configuration > and tick allocated memory up/down 1 mb